handy-common-utils/media-utils/README.md

 import { extractAudioFromFileToFile } from '@handy-common-utils/media-utils';

-// Extract the first audio track to a new file await extractAudioFromFileToFile('input-video.mp4', 'output-audio.aac');
+// Extract the first audio track to a new file
+// If neither trackId nor streamIndex is specified, the first audio stream/track will be extracted await extractAudioFromFileToFile('input-video.mp4', 'output-audio.aac');

-// Advanced usage with streams import { extractAudio, createReadableStreamFromFile } from '@handy-common-utils/media-utils';
+// Advanced usage with streams and options import { extractAudio, createReadableStreamFromFile } from '@handy-common-utils/media-utils';
 import fs from 'node:fs';
 import { Writable } from 'node:stream';